TheArturthur/CoppermindScraper/Cosmere/Phendorana.md

 ## Relationships
 ### Teft
-Teft struggled with firemoss addiction for years, and felt that he did not deserve a spren bond even as his fellow bridgemen gained powers.
+Teft struggled with firemoss addiction for years and felt that he did not deserve a spren bond even as his fellow bridgemen gained powers.
 After Phendorana bonded Teft, they had conversations about his childhood trauma and history with the [[Envisagers\|Envisagers]].
 Phendorana understands Teft's tendency towards self-loathing like no one else, and her "crusty" personality matches his very well.
 She does not suffer excuses and is able to push him when he needs it, but she can also offer support, encouragement, and affirmations of his worth.
 The two also share lighter moments, and Teft thinks she looks like a little child when she grins.